-Matt McGavick is a first-year year M.S. student interested in fluvial and tectonic geomorphology in the central and eastern U.S. (CEUS).
-Matt will likely carve out a project in central Virginia, working on the fluvial stratigraphy, soils, and erosion in the South Anna drainage basin.
+Matt McGavick is a second-year year M.S. student interested in fluvial and tectonic geomorphology in the central and eastern U.S. (CEUS).
+Matt is developing a stratigraphic model of the terraces of the South Anna River, VA using soils and OSL geochronology.
 The South Anna River traverses directly over the epicenter of the 2011 M5.8 Mineral earthquake.

 Helen Malenda recently wrapped